 Iran's centrifuge R&D activities at the PFEP are limited by the status of these activities as reported in the November 14, 2013 IAEA safeguards report.
 As of November 3, 2013, according to this report, the PFEP's R&D area housed 371 centrifuges, 357 of which were advanced centrifuges; the rest were IR-1 centrifuges.
+On February 15, 2014, there were 360 centrifuges installed in the pilot plant cascades, of which 346 were advanced.
 Iran was intermittently feeding natural hexafluoride into the IR-1, IR-2m, IR-4, IR-6 and IR-6s centrifuges, both into single machines and cascades of varying sizes.
-Natural uranium hexafluoride was yet to be introduced into the IR-5 centrifuge.4 reports/documents/WCWitt__Modeling_Irans_Tandem_Cascade_Configuration_for_Uranium_Enrichment_by_Gas Centrifuge.pdf.
+Natural uranium hexafluoride was yet to be introduced into the IR-5 centrifuge.4